reruo321/OS-Self-Study/_Appendix/Linux/Commands/P/passwd/README.md

     $ passwd TARGET_USER

+## Notes
+* The command `passwd` is equal to `/usr/bin/passwd`.
+It is different from `/etc/passwd`!!!
+It is a user database but does not store password information.
+* The passwords are stored in `/etc/shadow`.
+As I explained above, non-*root* users can change their own passwords by getting *root*'s EUID with `passwd`, and then write `/etc/shadow`.

 ## Read Together
 * (Other's Github Repository) [passwd.c](https://github.com/shadow-maint/shadow/blob/master/src/passwd.c) - The source code of `passwd`.
 * [Identifier](https://github.com/reruo321/OS-Self-Study/tree/main/_Appendix/Linux/Identifier#-euid-in-passwd) - This includes an example with `passwd` to understand UID.